slantlive/shufti-web/index.markdown

 - Use your real life name.
 - Create only one account.
 - Not share your password, give access to your account to others, or transfer your account to anyone else.
+- If you are under age 18, you may only use the Services with the consent of your parent or legal guardian.
+- Shufti requires everyone to be at least 13 years old before they can create an account (some regions like South Korea, Spain or Quebec have different age requirements).
+Creating an account with false info is a violation of our terms.
 We try to make Shufti broadly available to everyone, but you cannot use Shufti if:
 - You have previously violated our Terms of Service.